angshenting/scba-techcomm/SCBA_GCoC.md

 The interpretation of these Conditions of Contest or any Supplementary Conditions of Contest is a matter to be referred to the Executive Committee, and 2 other members appointed by the President.
 The President shall preside over this meeting and decisions reached shall be final.

 ## 34 Eligibility For Awards
-The SCBA will establish, for each National Championships, a scale of SCBA Master Points Awards in accordance with the SCBA Master Point Plan.
-Gold, Silver and Bronze Medals will normally be awarded for SCBA National Championships.
-In SCBA National Championships in all events, the highest-ranking team after the round robins will be awarded the Gold Medal and/or Trophy, the 2nd ranking team will be awarded the Silver Medal and/or Trophy, and the 3rd ranking team will be awarded the Bronze Medal and/or Trophy.
+The SCBA will establish, for each Singapore National Championship, a scale of SCBA Master Points Awards in accordance with the SCBA Master Point Plan.
+Gold, Silver and Bronze Medals will normally be awarded for Singapore National Championships. all In Singapore National Championships, the highest-ranking team after the round robins will be awarded the Gold Medal and/or Trophy, the 2nd ranking team will be awarded the Silver Medal and/or Trophy, and the 3rd ranking team will be awarded the Bronze Medal and/or Trophy.
 In SCBA Congress in all team events, the winning team in the final will be awarded the Gold Medal and/or Trophy.
 The losing finalists will be awarded the Silver Medal.
 For the play off regulations to determine the Bronze Medallists, see Section 37.
 In all pair events, the winning pair shall be awarded the Gold Medal and/or Trophy or prize, the second placed pair shall be awarded the Silver Medal and the third placed pair the Bronze Medal.

 ## 36 Authority of the SCBA Executive Committee
 The SCBA Executive Committee reserves the authority to modify or supplement these Conditions of Contest and the Supplementary Conditions of Contest, at any time.

-## 37 Responsibility of the APBF
+## 37 Responsibility of SCBA
-The APBF schedules an National Championships to occur at a particular time and place.
-However, the APBF makes no warranty to any participating NBO, team, pair or person, that any particular National Championships will take place as scheduled and accepts no responsibility for any loss or expense should it not do so.
+SCBA schedules a National Championship to occur at a particular time and place.
+However, the SCBA makes no warranty to any participating club, team, pair or person, that any particular National Championship will take place as scheduled and accepts no responsibility for any loss or expense should it not do so.

 ## 38 Appendix 1 : WBF Systems Policy and APBF Adoption
 Players should ensure that they obtain the latest version of any WBF Policies, which will be available on the WBF Website (www.worldbridge.org) or from the contact listed in Section 44.